RyanKhanRK/LOW-CODE-MACHINE-LEARNING-EXPERIMENT-TRACKING-AND-EXPLAINABILITY-DASHBOARD/README.md

 ```

 ## System Workflow
-1. Machine learning models are trained and logged using MLflow
+1. Users upload a dataset through the web dashboard
+2. The system analyzes dataset structure and feature types
+3. Users configure preprocessing options
-2. Experiment runs and evaluation metrics are stored in the MLflow tracking server
+4. Experiments and runs are automatically created in MLflow
+5. Models are trained, evaluated, and logged
-3. The web dashboard retrieves run data via MLflow APIs
+6. The dashboard retrieves experiment data via MLflow APIs
-4. Users can:
+7. Users can:
  - Compare multiple experiment runs
  - Identify the best-performing model
  - View SHAP-based explainability visualizations